yungcxn/paradoxon/README.md

 To download the Installer/Updater, go to the "release" section.

+### For Developer, especially Skids:
+This Client is private, even if you would consider reverse-engineering it, it is not done yet and an obfuscation, that will make the skidding of code even harder, will be used when I think the development process is far enough to say that there are many valuable things to steal.

 ### Other

 WARNING: By using the Installer/Updater, your configs get lost!